Air vice-marshal: India

+United Kingdom

 Origins

-On 1 April 1918, the newly created RAF adopted its officer rank titles from the British Army, with officers at what is now air vice-marshal level holding the rank of major-general.
+On 1 April 1918, the newly created RAF adopted its officer rank titles from the British Army, with officers at what is now air vice-marshal level holding the rank of major general.
 In response to the proposal that the RAF should use its own rank titles, it was suggested that the RAF might use the Royal Navy's officer ranks, with the word "air" inserted before the naval rank title.
-For example, the rank that later became air vice-marshal would have been air rear-admiral.
+For example, the rank that later became air vice-marshal would have been air rear admiral.
 The Admiralty objected to any use of their rank titles, including this modified form, and so an alternative proposal was put forward: air officer ranks would be based on the term "ardian", which was derived from a combination of the Gaelic words for "chief" (ard) and "bird" (eun), with the term "third ardian" or "squadron ardian" being used for the equivalent to rear admiral and major general.
 However, air vice-marshal was preferred and was adopted in August 1919.
 The following officers were the first to be appointed to the rank, and their former service ranks are also shown: